- In a pan, sauté yellow onions, bell pepper, and celery in 1 tablespoon butter until soft.

-- Add remaining butter and melt.
-Once butter is melted and hot, add flour slowly and stir until smooth.
-This mixture is the roux.
-Simmer on medium heat stirring regularly for 15–20 minutes until roux begins to turn beige.
-(If you prefer a deeper roux flavor, continue to cook roux until golden brown or even brown.
+- Season crawfish tails and fat with salt and pepper, then add to pan.
+Turn heat to high, stirring continually to avoid scorching.
+Add remaining butter.
+Once butter has melted, slowly add flour and stir until smooth to form a roux.
+Simmer on medium heat, stirring regularly, until roux begins to turn beige, about 15 to 20 minutes.
+(If you prefer a deeper roux flavor, continue to cook until roux is golden brown or brown.
 Be careful not to burn vegetables or scorch the pan.)

-- Bring pot up to a slow boil for 5 minutes and then reduce to a slow simmer.
-Cover with a lid and simmer for 20 minutes.
+- Add stock and stir until roux has completely dissolved.
+Add bay leaves, thyme, and Tabasco.
+Bring pot up to a slow boil for 5 minutes, then reduce to a simmer.
+Cover and simmer for 20 minutes.
 The sauce should be thick enough to coat the back of a spoon.
 Adjust consistency with more stock if necessary.

 - Adjust seasoning with salt and pepper and, if desired, a bit of lemon juice.
 Serve over steaming medium-grain rice, garnished with sliced scallions.